Sarah Scheffler

 About me

-I will be an assistant professor at Carnegie Mellon University starting in Fall 2024!
+I am an assistant professor at CyLab, Carnegie Mellon University's Security and Privacy Institute, studying at the intersection of cryptography and policy.
 I am jointly appointed between Software and Societal Systems (in the School of Computer Science) and Engineering and Public Policy (in the College of Engineering).
 If you are interested in joining me as a student in the Fall of 2024, please first poke around this page to see what kind of work I do, and apply to either department at CMU.
-Please also feel free to email me at sscheff AT csail DOT mit DOT edu.
+(I can sometimes advise students outside of S3D or EPP; if you applied to a different department, please email me.)
 My ideal student has a strong background or interest in cryptography and its intersection with societal, legal, and policy issues.

-I am a studying applied cryptographer working at the intersection of computer science, policy, and law.
-My interdisciplinary work includes policy and technical analysis of end-to-end encrypted content moderation, compelled decryption, privacy policies, and autonomous weapon systems.
+I am a studying applied cryptographer working at the intersection of cryptography, privacy, policy, and law.
+My interdisciplinary work includes policy and technical analysis of end-to-end encrypted content moderation, compelled decryption, and privacy-preserving computation as applied to journalism, age verification, and more.
 I also do "pure" applied cryptography, including work on zero-knowledge proofs, multi-party computation, private set intersection, and hash combiners.

 Publications